chrishart0/map-painter-io/docs/Roadmap.md

 ---

-## Sprint 5: UI Enhancements & Player Feedback
+## Sprint: UI Enhancements & Player Feedback

-### User Story 7: Enhanced Game UI & Player Statistics
+### User Story: Enhanced Game UI & Player Statistics

 - **Title:** Improve UI to display game stats and player information
 - **Description:** As a player, I want to see my resource count, owned states, and a list of players with their scores, so that I can track my progress and understand the game dynamics.